(Pocket-lint) - The right stand for your monitor can help provide better viewing angles and free up some much-needed space on your workstation.

-Twelve South has a quite justified reputation for producing incredibly well-made accessories for your favorite tech, and this sturdy but light stand is another such classic.
+Twelve South has a quite justified reputation for producing incredibly well-made accessories for your favourite tech, and this sturdy but light stand is another such classic.

-It's made from high-grade aluminum and can take far more weight than you might think, all while elevating your display by about 10cm, which while not a huge margin, makes a telling difference while you work.
+It's made from high-grade aluminium and can take far more weight than you might think, all while elevating your display by about 10cm.
+That's not a huge margin, but it makes a telling difference while you work.

-The Curve Riser is pretty expensive, but you're paying for real quality and a minimalist look that's perfect for any desk.
+The Curve Riser is pretty expensive, which is our only real gripe, but you're paying for real quality and a minimalist look that's perfect for any desk.

 Huanuo Monitor Stand